Pain Management Tulsa

 What is Osteoporosis Management?

-Osteoporsis management includes treatment of the entire disease – repair of damaged bones, prevention of additional fractures and active guidance for promoting future bone health.
-It’s never too early to consider the possible effects of osteoporosis on your life and to consider steps you can take to prevent it.
+The goal of medical osteoporosis treatment is to decrease future fracture risk.
+Osteoporosis management includes treatment of the entire disease – assessing and addressing risk factors, repairing of damaged bones, medical treatment for prevention of additional fractures and active guidance for promoting future bone health.
+It’s never too early to consider the risks and possible effects of osteoporosis on your life and to consider steps you can take to prevent it.

 How does Osteoporosis Management help?

 We are seeing younger patients suffering from osteoporosis.
-Many of these cases are entirely preventable.
-Bone health can be significantly enhanced through nutrition and supplementation.
+Many of these cases are preventable.
+Bone health can be significantly enhanced through nutrition and supplementation and by addressing risk factors such as smoking and vitamin D deficiency.
 Many people are surprised to learn that common medications can cause bone loss – including antacids, steroids medications, some contraceptives, blood pressure medications, anti-depressants and others.

 We help educate you on the steps you can take to optimize bone health and minimize your risks for severe osteoporosis.

-If you already suffering from osteoporosis, we can help minimize your symptoms and provide ongoing management and guidance to help you get the most out of life.
+If you are already suffering from osteoporosis, we can to help reduce your fracture risk and provide ongoing management and guidance to help you get the most out of life.

 Epidural Steroid Injections (ESI)